actionml/harness/nav-hinting.md

 ## Algorithm Details for Non-Personalized Hints

 User navigation events are collected in a queue of fixed but configurable length until a conversion occurs.
+The conversion event is not stored since it makes no sense to hint the actual conversion, which may be a "submit" button click or the display of some content like a landing page.
+This means the nav event previous to the conversion event will the the most highly weighted hint.
+The conversion event nav-id is never hinted and so can be any arbitrary string that can be used to id the conversion type even though this is never used in the algorithm it will be in logs if the information is deemed useful.

-Then this "journey" is treated as a training journey.
-Meaning it is used to create the model of successful journeys.
+Then this conversion "journey" is treated as a training journey.
+Meaning it is used to update or create the model of successful journeys.
 The queue events are down-weighted based on how old they are.
 This "decay function" is configurable.
 The simplest/default method uses nav event ordering with 1/(number of nav events till conversion).
 In other words the further the nav event is from the conversion, the lower it will be weighted in importance to the conversion.
 The number of events collected means that some are dropped if no conversion happens for a long time so those dropped events are assumed to have nothing to do with the conversion.

 Periodically the Engine takes all conversion paths and refreshes the model so there is no need to explicitly "train" the model.
 The model is created by summing all conversion vectors and ranking the resulting aggregate path vector.
 When a user navigates to a page the Engine is queried with a list of "eligible" links.
 The Hinting Engine returns the highest weighted eligible link.
 This will result in an arbitrary number of pages with no hints if they do not appear in the conversion journeys.